 Making first step: technology stack to take a hold of

-As soon as you decide to start your own neobank and build a mobile banking app, you have to decide what you will take with you to the other side of the canyon.
+As soon as you decide to create your own neobank and start mobile banking app development, you have to decide what you will take with you to the other side of the canyon.
 Of course, we are talking about a technology stack that will actually make your neobank work.

 Don’t get surprised that we started with describing a full-stack approach without saying a word about some “limited” tech stacks.
 The matter is that there is nothing special to say about opening a full-stack neobank.
 You just take all responsibilities traditional banks have to carry: security, legal compliance, connection with community banks, expansion of customer base, and so on.